carlynorama/2018JournalProject/README.md

 ## How to use the Repo

+Missing layouts I probably am working with a draft done in Pages.
+They'll show up eventually.
+Got to get some real work done.

 ### Python

-Pretty straightforward for 2.7, it comes bundled in most operating systems.
+Pretty straightforward for 2.7.
+This version of the language comes bundled in most operating systems.

 - Get a file.
 - Open the file.
-- Change the variables so the right dates will be used.
+- Change the variables so the right dates / content will be used.
 - Open the directory (`cd DIRECTORY/LOCATION`) where the file lives in the command line
 - Run the file (`python FILENAME.py`)